-Organs and Poems
+Organs Poems (100 Words)

 Images of various types of various organs, accompanied by 100-word text poems.

-Lungs (100 words)
+Lungs

 One is not enough the genes decree.
 Utterly

 dependent on the diaphragm.
-Their job to gobble
+Their job to

-up the unseen molecules of oxygen that waft their
+gobble up the unseen molecules of oxygen

-way to alveoli where they sieve through a wall
+that waft their way to alveoli where they

-from the blood the gassy poison that would
+the blood the gassy poison that would

-anesthetize the brain were it to fester in the salty
+anesthetize the brain were it to fester in the

-flaunt their role—they load the hemoglobin cars
+but cannot flaunt their role — they load the

-that would stand stock still, the cells would starve,
+hemoglobin cars that would stand still, the

-without the pump.
+cells would starve, without the pump.

 Skin